jorisparet/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computational Physics
+  - Nuclear Fusion
   - Condensed Matter Physics
-  - Computer Science
-  - Machine Learning
+  - Machine Learning and AI
   - Game development

 # Education to show in About widget